Walking into a fertility clinic requires immense vulnerability. You trust a doctor with something deeply personal: your future family.

 Criminal Complaints: In states that criminalize the act (like Texas and Washington), you can file a complaint with the police.
 This creates an official record and can trigger a formal investigation.

-Licensing Board Complaints: Using your own sperm without consent is professional misconduct.
-A licensing board complaint can run parallel to a lawsuit.
-In Florida, a conviction triggers immediate license suspension.
+Licensing Board Complaints: Secretly using unapproved genetic material is professional misconduct regardless of whether your state has a specific fertility fraud statute.
+A licensing board complaint can run parallel to a civil lawsuit and, in Florida, a conviction triggers immediate license suspension.

 The most important step is to speak with an attorney before concluding you don’t have a case.
-Options that did not exist five years ago may be available to you now.
+Bring your DNA test results, any clinic records or consent forms you have access to, and any correspondence with the clinic.
+Options that did not exist even five years ago may be available to you now.

 Frequently Asked Questions